-83. After having reviewed this legal analysis, the World Heritage Committee may wish to:

-(i) determine the working method (e.g. working group, expert meeting, etc.) it will follow for the discussion and decision relating to these issues;

-(ii) orient its discussion towards policy decisions that will ultimately provide wording for the text currently in square brackets of the proposed revision of the adopted by the Committee.
-In summary, the following paragraphs of the revised from the World Heritage List and Reactive Monitoring will require the consideration and decision of the Committee:
+- 83. After having reviewed this legal analysis, the World Heritage Committee may wish to: - (i) determine the working method (e.g. working group, expert meeting, etc.) it will follow for the discussion and decision relating to these issues; - (ii) orient its discussion towards policy decisions that will ultimately provide wording for the text currently in square brackets of the proposed revision of the Operational Guidelines (see WHC-02/CONF.202/14B), in order for them to be adopted by the Committee.
+In summary, the following paragraphs of the revised Operational Guidelines relating to the List of World Heritage in Danger, deletion from the World Heritage List and Reactive Monitoring will require the consideration and decision of the Committee: